Luisdevux/Projeto-AWS-Infra-Wordpress/README.md

 |                      | Saída   | All       | All   | 0.0.0.0/0          | Comunicação padrão de saída                    |

-> ⚠️ Recomendado restringir e manter toda a infraestrututra privada para maior segurança, tendo acesso a aplicação somente a partir do Load Balancer.
+> ⚠️ Recomendado restringir e manter toda a infraestrutura privada para maior segurança, tendo acesso a aplicação somente a partir do Load Balancer.

 ---